charlotte pedestrian accident attorneys

 Any activity that takes a driver’s attention away from the road, even for a second, can have devastating consequences.

-Your attorney will investigate whether distracted driving was the cause of your pedestrian accident to prove the driver’s liability.
+Our Charlotte pedestrian accident attorney will investigate whether distracted driving caused your pedestrian accident and gather the evidence needed to establish the driver’s liability.

 Speeding on Charlotte Roads Like Independence Blvd and N Tryon St